Nepal Tour9 Packages

 Talk openly with your trekking company about porter treatment standards.
 Place yourself in Porter's shoes (or sandals), and make sure they are being properly provided for.
 Some appropriate questions may be:

 Providing for your porters costs money, so don’t be stingy.
-A few dollars per day can make a great difference in the facility available to your porters.
+A few dollars per day can make a great difference in the facilities available to your porters.
 Make sure your porters will be taken care of before you leave on your trek, and if your company cannot provide what you ask, find another company.
 Also, when it comes time to tip your guide and porter (generally around 25% of their wage), be sure to tip them directly.
-Unneeded clothing and equipment makes a nice addition to your tip as well.
+Unneeded clothing and equipment make a nice addition to your tip as well.
 Overall, set an example for other trekkers to follow.
 Treat your porters well, and spend time with them sometimes.
 Get the addresses of your porters after the trek and send them photographs; they will appreciate the gesture more than you can imagine.
 Lastly, try picking up a load yourself during your trek—it won’t take long to see how amazing these men and women truly are.